DongHappyyy/DBTrans/README.md

-# Parallel-Branch Network based on Transformer for Texture Recognition
+# Dual-Branch Network based on Transformer for Texture Recognition

 ## NEWS